-When you hear the ring tone, press the we button on the steering wheel.
+When you hear the ring tone, press the [14] button on the steering wheel.

-Once the call has ended, press the button on the steering wheel.
+Once the call has ended, press the MODE button on the steering wheel.

-If you do not wish to take the call when you hear the ring tone, press the $\stackrel{\text{MODE}}{\frown}$ button on the steering wheel.
+If you do not wish to take the call when you hear the ring tone, press the MODE button on the steering wheel.